AlessioScarfone/Java-Digital-Signature/README.md

             Default: false
           -vi, --visible-signature-image
             add visible signature - text and image
+          -s, --skip-field-selection
+          	skip the choice of the field to use
+          	Default: false
           -f, --field-to-sign
             name of the field to sign
           -pg, --page